mcb419/js/README.md

 </head>
 ```

-You just need to change the filename (e.g., util.js), everything else stays the same.
+You need to add a separate line for each library that you want to include; just edit the filename (e.g., util.js), everything else stays the same.

+Here are the libraries that you can choose from:

 <div style="background-color: gainsboro">
 <h3><a href="https://mcb419.github.io/js/convnet.js">convnet.js</a> - convolution neural networks</h3>